 What would you say are your biggest challenges in your role, things people may not know?

 “The waiting around.
-The thing is, people think it’s super glamourous.
+The thing is, people think it’s super glamorous.
 Usually, and you would know this, crew get there a couple of hours before a red carpet starts and they do a lockdown type of thing – and you have to be there before that starts.
 Actors can come for two or three hours sometimes, and you’re just standing there in your heels waiting patiently.
 Sometimes it’s really cold, sometimes it’s late at night.
-When you go and do set visits, you’re at the actors mercy, they don’t care if you need to get in and out.
+When you go and do set visits, you’re at the actor’s mercy, they don’t care if you need to get in and out.
 I’ve been on set visits for 11 hours to do one interview.

 I’ll tell you what’s long?
 Sitting through the blind auditions of The Voice…

-“The blind auctions are super long!
+“The blind auditions are super long!
 Those audience members are dedicated.
 I didn’t find them to be long because I was running on adrenaline and so excited and so happy to be there.
 It was funny, it would get to 11pm at night and I’d been there since 7am and they’d be like, ‘You’ve got to go home, we can’t keep you here,’ and I’d be like, ‘No, I don’t want the day to end!’
 I just loved it so much.”

 “People really do think we live this glamorous life like the actors do.
 And no. They live the glamorous lives, we’re the ones behind-the-scenes.”

 “I’ve posted photos of me with my shoes off, because I’ve got blisters all over my feet and I’m sitting there on a milk crate behind my camera crew trying to shovel some food down my throat.
-It’s not glamourous.”
+It’s not glamorous.”

-I think people don’t realise that yes, you can sit in hair and makeup and get loaned a beautiful gown but after the premiere is done, you have to actually go and do a job and file the story.
+I think people don’t realize that yes, you can sit in hair and makeup and get loaned a beautiful gown but after the premiere is done, you have to actually go and do a job and file the story.
 People don’t see the research or the editing process.
 What do you think Awards Season might look like in America in 2021?
 Will we have big premieres and events?

 “I can’t imagine what it’s going to be like.
 I saw some images released a couple of weeks ago which is what they were planning to do [on red carpet premieres].
 They are thinking of having big plexiglass dividers between each entertainment outlet, far fewer publications which is really sad because there will be less coverage and reporters being six-feet away from the subject.
 But I’m really hopeful by 2021 that things are far better and maybe at that point, we just keep distance and we don’t shake hands or hug.